aws-samples/media-analysis-policy-evaluation-framework/README.md

 ![configureation UI](./assets/guidance-diagram.png)

 ### Highlighted features
-The main component of the solution helps users extract video metadata from both visual and audio sources to meet downstream dynamic analysis needs.
-The extracted video data is accessible in two ways:
+The main component of the solution enables users to extract video metadata from both visual and audio sources to support downstream dynamic analysis needs.
+The extracted video data will be accessible through the built-in UI for review, and it can also be accessed programmatically for system integration in the following two ways:
-- As raw extraction files (in JSON and text file formats) stored in S3.
+- Via S3 as raw extraction files (in JSON and text file formats).
 - Via RESTful APIs.

 The extraction service allows you to customize the extraction process, including:
 - Sample frequency
-- Wheter to enable Smart Sampling
+- Whether to enable Smart Sampling (remove similiar frames)
-- Which ML features are applied at the frame level
+- Which ML features are applied at the frame level extraction (label, text, celebrity, moderation and image summary)
 - Whether to enable audio transcription
-- Whether to perform shot analysis
+- Whether to perform shot analysis with summarization

 This flexibility gives users control over the workflow, enabling only the necessary features to optimize costs and processing times.
 Below is a screenshot of the extraction configuration page.
 The same settings can also be configured via the RESTful API.
 ![Extraction Configuration](./assets/extraction-config.png)